rdkcentral/Lightning-SDK/docs/plugins/tv.md

 The *TV* plugin serves as an abstraction layer to the *live TV* functionality of an STB.
 The interface gives access to the current channel and program information, and allows you to change the TV channel from *inside* an App (if your App is *whitelisted* for that purpose).

-You can use the TV plugin to adapt your App contextually to what the user is currently watching on TV.
+One of the things you can do with the TV plugin, is adapting your App contextually to what the user is currently watching on TV.

 ## Usage